anannnchim/pysystemtrade/projects/01_running_system_f1/README.txt

 2. run_system: get actual capital and generate order
 3. Input order: input order

+TODO LIST
-2. Find a way to integate data production.
+- Find a way to integate data production.
 - Need to store equity.csv or accounting in googlesheet
 - Might need to init initial data from googlesheet.
 - Be able to input order or exection

-THING TO CHECK
-- IF data start not the same date, what does it mean?
--